 When someone dies with a validly executed Will, his or her estate must be probated.
 In a probate proceeding, the Surrogate rules that the proposed Will is legally valid and appoints an Executor to collect and distribute the proceeds of the decedent’s estate pursuant to the Will terms.
 When someone dies without a Will, or intestate, or in certain cases where the Surrogate denies probate, an administration proceeding must be commenced.
-In an administration proceeding, a Surrogate approximates how an average decedent would have distributed his or her estate.
-The Surrogate then appoints an administrator to collect and distribute the decedent’s estate.
 Whether you are facing a probate or administration proceeding, I will guide you through the complex process.
 New York requires solemn probate: all interested persons must waive or consent and all legatees or devisees must be provided notice prior to the filing of a probate or administration petition.
 I will vigorously represent your interests as an estate representative before all Surrogate's Courts within the NYC metro area and Nassau, Suffolk and Westchester counties.

 How long does a Probate proceeding take and how much does it cost?